Engineering Science (ES) - Interdisciplinary

 ES with Materials Science and Engineering Concentration

 Some ES students opt to specialize their ES program with a Concentration in Materials Science and Engineering (MSE).
-Currently, MSE does not offer a major, but the ES Concentration in MSE allows students to pursue their interest in and delve deeply into Materials Science and Engineering.
+The ES Concentration in MSE allows students to pursue their interest in and delve deeply into Materials Science and Engineering.

 MSE is a field that couples basic and applied studies in physics, chemistry and mechanics on the atomistic and nanometer scales with macroscopic materials' properties.